 The Key Executive Proxies given to Mr. Tan by the other Key Executives and certain entities related to such Key Executives or Mr. Tan give Mr. Tan control of the voting power of all outstanding Class B Ordinary Shares.
-As a result, as of February 28, 2022, Mr. Tan controlled approximately 62.4% of the total voting power of all issued and outstanding Ordinary Shares voting together as a single class, even though he and his Permitted Entities only beneficially owned 3.6% of outstanding Ordinary Shares.
+As a result, as of March 1, 2024, Mr. Tan controlled approximately 64.1% of the total voting power of all issued and outstanding Ordinary Shares voting together as a single class, even though he and his Permitted Entities only beneficially owned 3.9% of outstanding Ordinary Shares.

 With respect to the election of the board of directors, under the terms of the Class B Ordinary Shares, holders of a majority of the Class B Ordinary Shares have the right to nominate, appoint and remove a majority of the members of our board of directors, which majority are designated as Class B Directors.
-As of February 28, 2022, Mr. Tan and his Permitted Entities owned approximately 69.3% of the total issued and outstanding Class B Ordinary Shares (without taking into account Class B Ordinary Shares that may be acquired pursuant to awards under our share incentive plans).
+As of March 1, 2024, Mr. Tan and his Permitted Entities owned approximately 73.3% of the total issued and outstanding Class B Ordinary Shares (without taking into account Class B Ordinary Shares that may be acquired pursuant to awards under our share incentive plans).
 As a result of such ownership, as well as the Key Executive Proxies delivered to him by the other Key Executives and certain entities related to such Key Executives or Mr. Tan, Mr. Tan effectively has the right to nominate, appoint and remove all of the Class B Directors.
-In addition, since all of the issued and outstanding Ordinary Shares voting together as a single class will elect the remaining members of our board of directors, then Mr. Tan, by virtue of his control of approximately 62.4% of that total voting power, effectively has the ability to elect and remove the entire board of directors.
+In addition, since all of the issued and outstanding Ordinary Shares voting together as a single class will elect the remaining members of our board of directors, then Mr. Tan, by virtue of his control of approximately 64.1% of that total voting power, effectively has the ability to elect and remove the entire board of directors.
 For further information, see "Item 7.
-Major Shareholders and Related Party Transactions-B. Related Party Transactions-Related Agreements-Shareholders' Deed."
+Major Shareholders and Related Party Transactions-Related Agreements-Shareholders' Deed."

 Additionally, the Key Executives and certain entities related to the Key Executives entered into a letter agreement (the "ROFO Agreement"), pursuant to which, subject to certain limited exceptions, in the event any holder of Class B Ordinary Shares intends to sell or otherwise transfer Class B Ordinary Shares in an open market or private transaction, that transferring shareholder first shall irrevocably offer those shares to each other holder of Class B Ordinary Shares by way of a notice delivered to each such other holder.
 Each recipient holder then has a right of first offer to purchase any or all of those shares at a price per share equal to the market price (as defined in the ROFO Agreement) of the Class A Ordinary Shares (into which those shares would automatically convert if sold in an open market or private transaction to other purchasers).
 The recipients of the right of first offer generally shall have three business days within which to exercise such right, which shall be allocated pro rata among exercising recipients if the total of all shares exercised exceed the total amount of shares to be transferred.
-The ROFO Agreement has the effect of providing Class B Ordinary Shares delivered the Key Executive Proxies, the ROFO Agreement also will have the effect of preserving Mr. Tan's control over the Class B Ordinary Shares and our Company as discussed herein.
+The ROFO Agreement has the effect of providing Class B Ordinary Shareholders the right to preserve the continued ownership of Class B Ordinary Shares within that group of holders.
+Since all of those holders delivered the Key Executive Proxies, the ROFO Agreement also will have the effect of preserving Mr. Tan's control over the Class B Ordinary Shares and our company as discussed herein.